 Traditionally, in certain regions of Southeast Asia, the chopped fresh or dried leaves of the tree are chewed or made into tea by local manual labourers to combat fatigue and improve work productivity.
-In addition, kratom preparations have also been used for centuries during socioreligious ceremonies and to treat various medical conditions, such as morphine dependence in Thailand, and as opium substitute in Malaya.
+In addition, kratom preparations have also been used for centuries during social activities and religious ceremonies and to treat various medical conditions, such as morphine dependence in Thailand, and as opium substitute in Malaya.

-Natural products often used as enhancers are exceptionally complex in terms of their chemistry.
-This adds complexity of their pharmacological effects, with a lack of data relating to the toxicology of these materials, and even less regarding their interactions with conventional drugs of abuse.
-This is further complicated by the possibility of adulteration processes.
-The level of complexity, variability, and the unknown nature of these samples, coupled with the risks associated with taking psychoactive materials, could offer further risks of ill health by misadventure, with potentially life-threatening consequences.
+Kratom is exceptionally complex in terms of its chemistry which adds complexity regarding its pharmacological effects.
+There is a lack of data relating to the toxicology of these materials, and even less regarding their interactions with conventional drugs of abuse and pbarmaceutical medications.
+This is further complicated by the possibility of adulteration processes which are not uncomom and which have led to accidental deaths.
+The level of complexity, variability, and the unknown nature of these samples, coupled with the risks associated with taking psychoactive materials, offers further risks of ill health, with potentially life-threatening consequences.

 Kratom Use in Southeast Asia

 This herbal plant is also known as “kratom,” as “ketum” or “biak” (Malaysia), or as “krathom” (Thailand, “thom” in Southern Thailand) and has been used for millennia:

 (a) as a stimulant;

 (b) as a remedy in traditional medicine for pain, diarrhea, depression and anxiety;